jim0607/Leetcode/README.md

 - [0556.
 Next Greater Element III](Solutions/0556.Next-Greater-Element-III.py) (M) <br>
 very similar with 31.
 Next Permutation. # step 1: 从右至左找到第一个降序的； # step 2: swap the nums[idx] with the num just larger then it; # step 3: reverse the rest of the list

-402. Remove K Digits
-496. Next Greater Element I (Easy)
-503. Next Greater Element II
 739. Daily Temperatures
-901. Online Stock Span
 1130.
 Minimum Cost Tree From Leaf Values
+402. Remove K Digits
+901. Online Stock Span
 907. Sum of Subarray Minimums
-901. Online Stock Span